cainam/home-cluster-deployment/Security.md

 All in all Pod Security Admission is not useful when you want to restrict individually on Pod level

 ## ingress logging
+✔ conntrack
+✔ Fluent Bit
+✔ Loki
+✔ Grafana
+=> to track all connections on node level

 traefik+istio forward logs to OpenTelemetry which makes it usable in Loki
 - traefik log forwarding